EXCESSIVE SWEATING OR HYPERHIDROSIS

 Injection

-Are Botox injections effective against perspiration?
+Are Botox injections effective against sweating ?

 Results before / after botox injections for excessive sweating